radicle-dev/radicle-registry/README.md

 Running the node
 ----------------

-To run a node you need to specify the chain
+You can run the node with
 ~~~
-radicle-registry-node --chain devnet
+radicle-registry-node
 ~~~

-See below for more information on the different chains.
+The node will use the chain specified during its compilation.

 For more information use the `--help` flag.